 At present, there are two groups of COPD patients that may benefit from the use of oxygen therapy during sleep:

-Supplemental oxygen therapy can provide myriad benefits for these groups experiencing nocturnal hypoxemia and oxygen desaturation, and Inogen oxygen concentrators can help increase those benefits.
-For patients using oxygen therapy at night, there are a number of factors to consider for the treatment to be as successful as possible.
 Patients should discuss the convenience of their oxygen delivery device, including whether they can travel with it, as well as the sound level when in operation and the mode of oxygen delivery (i.e. pulse dose versus continuous flow dosing).
-With an oxygen concentrator from Inogen, you get a product rooted in innovation and designed to help improve your life.

-Inogen oxygen concentrators are made to be incredibly quiet, so they will not disturb you or a partner as you settle down to rest or while you sleep.
-All Inogen oxygen concentrators run at a noise level of 40 decibels or less, which is about the noise level of a library.
-Additionally, because each of our oxygen concentrators is designed to be small and easy to take with you, you can bring your Inogen oxygen concentrator with you, even when you travel, so you will not have to worry about sleeping away from home.
+Inogen oxygen concentrators are designed to be quiet, running at a noise level of 40 decibels or less (on Flow Setting 2 or below), which is about the noise level of a library.
+Additionally, because our portable oxygen concentrators are designed to be small and lightweight, you can bring your Inogen portable oxygen concentrator with you, even when you travel, to give you peace of mind when outside your home and away from your stationary concentrator.